pancsta/asyncmachine-go/docs/manual.md

 different instances of the same state.
 It's most commonly used in the form of `context.Context` via [`Machine.NewStateCtx(state string)`](https://pkg.go.dev/github.com/pancsta/asyncmachine-go/pkg/machine#Machine.NewStateCtx), but it also provides methods on its own data type [`am.Time`](https://pkg.go.dev/github.com/pancsta/asyncmachine-go/pkg/machine#Time).
+An instance of state context gets canceled once the state becomes inactive.

 Other related methods and functions: